firatgoktepe/photon_test/README.md

 2. git add .  => '.' because you should select all files you made change before

-3. git commit -m '<Your messsage>'
+3. git commit -m 'Your messsage'

 4. git push